lucasleung8/MoneyPrintingSim/README.md

 The Idea
 --------
-While being inspired to create an RPG game, I decided to use similar concepts found in other popular games such as Pokemon and The Legend of Zelda to create "The Third Element".
+While being inspired to create an incremental/idle game, I decided to use similar concepts found in other popular games such as Cookie Clicker, Clicker Heroes, AdVenture Capitalist, Tap Titans, etc., to create "Money Printing Sim".

 Overview
 --------